ruby-grape/grape/UPGRADING.md

 ### Upgrading to >= 0.18.1

-#### Modify the priority of :any routes
+#### Changes in priority of :any routes

-Conventional, the :any routes had been searched after matching first route and 405 routes.
-This version adds the :any routes processing before 405 processing, so the behavior of following code will be changed.
+Prior to this version, `:any` routes were searched after matching first route and 405 routes.
+This behavior has changed and `:any` routes are now searched before 405 processing.
+In the following example the `:any` route will match first when making a request with an unsupported verb.

 ```ruby
 post :example do